xipki/xipki/README.md

   - Support of both unsigned and signed OCSP requests
   - Multiple software instances (all can be in active mode) for the same OCSP signer and certifcate status sources.
   - Support of most popular databases, e.g. Oracle, DB2, PostgreSQL, MySQL, H2
+  - Embedded database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
+  - Embedded client to send OCSP request

 - Key Tool (for both PKCS#12 and PKCS#11 tokens)
   - Generation of keypairs and self-signed certificates of RSA, EC and DSA to token
   - Deletation of keypairs and certificates from token